Ely Henry

-Ely Henry (born October 18, 1991) is a Canadian-American actor and comedian.
-He is best known for his roles in Smallfoot, Some Freaks and Mean Girls.
+Ely Henry is a Canadian-American actor and comedian.
+He is best known for his roles in Smallfoot, Some Freaks and NCIS: Origins.

 Career

-Henry's first role was in the critical and box-office success Mean Girls, written by Tina Fey.
-He shifted to filmmaking briefly, attending Sheridan College in Oakville, Ontario, until moving to Los Angeles to focus on his acting career.
-He later landed a role, 10 years later, in a pilot created by Fey once again.
-However, the pilot was not picked up.
-He worked on the television series Roadies, created by Cameron Crowe.
+Henry worked on the television series Roadies, created by Cameron Crowe.

 After working as a temporary voice (also known as a scratch vocal) for the animated film Smallfoot, he was invited to join the main cast.

-Henry co-starred in the short-lived NBC comedy titled Connecting created by Martin Gero and Brendan Gall.
+Henry co-starred in the short-lived NBC comedy titled Connecting, created by Martin Gero and Brendan Gall.
 The series is set during the ongoing COVID-19 pandemic in the United States.
+He currently recurs as Philip "Phil" Elertson in NCIS: Origins since 2024 and is set to appear as the older version of Phil in NCIS for the NCIS and Origins crossover special in 2025.